 - 1. The results of Highway Need Assessments are only valid for 12 months.
-Any processes which trigger another Highway Need Assessment after 12 months will be treated as new, and may have a different outcome to the original assessment. - 2.
+Any processes which trigger another Highway Need Assessment after 12 months will be treated as new and may have a different outcome to the original assessment. - 2.
 The Highway Authority reserves the right to change its decision prior to completion of any formal process.
-Any change in decision within 12 months will include written justification.

-3. Consultation responses made by the Highway Authority in response to a planning application are separate from the Highway Need Assessment, will not include any opinion as to whether the highway is necessary and may have a different decision.
+Any change in decision within 12 months will include written justification. - 3.
+Consultation responses made by the Highway Authority in response to a planning application are separate from the Highway Need Assessment, will not include any opinion as to whether the highway is necessary and may have a different decision. - 4.
+There may be cases where Leicestershire County Council is the ultimate owner of a parcel of land that is unregistered or registered to another party, and this will be explained to applicants where relevant.